openstack-archive/bareon-allocator/doc/source/architecture.rst

         vendor: Hitachi
         size: 5000

-From Hardware Information example we can see that the node has 4096 megabytes of RAM, according to `best practises <https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Installation_Guide/s2-diskpartrecommend-ppc.html>`_ on swap size allocation swap size has to be twice bigger than current RAM.
+From Hardware Information example we can see that the node has **2048** megabytes of RAM, according to `best practises <https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Installation_Guide/s2-diskpartrecommend-ppc.html>`_ on swap size allocation swap size has to be twice bigger than current RAM.

 .. code-block:: yaml

     - id: swap
       type: lv
-      size: 2000
       fs_type: swap
       size: |
         yaql=let(ram => $.get(ram, 1024)) ->